 Regardless of why it failed, it did.
-But despite only lasting for 15 episodes, the series spawned two novels — published by Aces and penned by prolific TV tie-in author William Johnston — and a single Dell comic book.
+But despite lasting just 15 episodes, the series spawned two novels (written by prolific TV tie-in author William Johnston) and a single Dell comic book.

 3 “ABC fits its final pieces into jigsaw.”
 Broadcasting.
 2 Mar.
 1970: 20.

 4 [Advertisement].
 Broadcasting.
 30 Mar.
 1970: 78-79.

 5 “How ABC views the fall season.”
 Broadcasting.
 18 May 1970: 52.

 6 “Hollywood Churning Out 107 Shows.”
 Associated Press.
 Hartford Courant.
 16 Aug.
 1970: 3L.

 7 “Program notes.”
 Broadcasting.
 4 May 1970: 37.

 8 Stone, Judy.
 “Lou Gossett: ‘Did We Always Eat Watermelon?’.”
 New York Times.
 30 Aug.
 1970: D18.